mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - Profitability: FIFO results in higher gross profit than LIFO when input prices are rising
 - Balance sheet: FIFO results in higher inventory than LIFO when input prices are rising
 - Cash flows: liquidity squeeze under FIFO when input prices are rising.
-  - more profit implies more (cash) tax payments
+  - More profit implies more (cash) tax payments
-  - inventory needs to be replaced at replacement cost higher than original costs.
-This cab be a severe problem in high inflation environments such as Argentina in the 80s and 90s or the US in the 70s.
+  - Inventory needs to be replaced at a replacement cost higher than the original costs.
+This can be a severe problem in high inflation environments such as Argentina in the 80s and 90s or the US in the 70s.
 ---
 ## 3.2 Lower of cost or market (LCM)
 So far we have focused only on historical cost.

-However, the generally accepted principle of inventory valuation requires that inventory be reported at a lower: cost or market value.
+However, the generally accepted principle of inventory valuation requires that inventory be reported at the lower value between the cost and the market value.

 The LCM rule is applied when the market value of inventory is lower than its cost.